 2. Capital invested into renewable energy assets

-The fund has invested a total of EUR 189 million in renewable energy generation assets.
+The fund has invested a total of EUR 189 million in renewable energy generation assets, with an increase of EUR 14.3 million euros in 2023 linked to the project extention.

 3. MWh of renewable energy produced